Why do we need phosphorus?

 What is the availability of phosphorus in our diet?

 Phosphorus is abundant in our diet.
 The three main sources of dietary phosphorus are food and beverages, food additives, and supplements.
 The main natural food sources are protein-rich foods such as meat, poultry, dairy products, eggs, legumes, and nuts.
-They provide about half of our dietary phosphorus (Calvo and Uribarri 2013a).
+These foods provide about half of our dietary phosphorus (Calvo and Uribarri 2013a).
 Manufacturers add phosphorus to many processed foods to modify texture, taste, and color.
-Phosphorus added during food processing contributes an average of 500 mg/day (Calvo and Uribarri 2013a).
+Phosphorus added during food processing contributes an average of 500 mg per day (Calvo and Uribarri 2013a).

 Because phosphorus is readily available in the diet, most people do not require phosphorus supplements.
 However, many supplements and medications contain phosphorus.
-For example, multivitamins and minerals contain, on average, more than 100 mg/supplement (Calvo and Uribarri 2013a).
+For example, multivitamins and minerals contain, on average, more than 100 mg per tablet or capsule (Calvo and Uribarri 2013a).
 Many over-the-counter and prescription medications also contain phosphate salts as inactive ingredients (Calvo and Uribarri 2013a).

 What happens if we do not get enough phosphorus?